Table of Contents

 Higher Production Volume

 The production of budget guitars often involves larger quantities.
-This higher volume allows manufacturers to negotiate better deals with suppliers and further reduce costs.
+This higher volume allows manufacturers to negotiate better deals with suppliers and reduce costs.

 Limited Customization Options